 - You can offer to reduce the price or make another financial concession to the buyer, in lieu of making the repairs.

 - You can reject any requests, or specific requests only.

 To provide a little more insight, here is how the above requests were responded to (again, these were real life requests).

 - Add a handrail to stairs leading to an upper level.
-In this case, the stairs were dangerous without the handrail.
+In this case, the stairs were dangerous without the handrail and the buyer had small children.
 The seller agreed to make the repair.

 - Hire a mold inspector to determine whether the growth in the attic was mold, and remediate if it is.
-In this case, the seller decided not to agree to a mold inspection.
+In this case, the seller did not agree to a mold inspection.
 Because of that, the buyer decided not to purchase this home, and the deal died.

 - Install a bumper guard in the garage in front of the boiler so the buyers wouldn’t smash their car into the boiler if they drove into the garage on their phones.
 The seller said no. Vehemently.
 The deal went forward anyway and closed successfully.

 - Repair the bathroom fan which is venting directly into the attic; ensure it is vented outside the house.
 In one case, the seller agreed to make the repair.
 In the other, the seller said no but deal went forward anyway.

 - Replace the rusty and leaking water tank that is in the basement.
 The seller said no. The deal moved forward successfully.